 Disclosure: some of the links below are affiliate links.
 If you purchase a linked item, I will made a commission, at no extra charge to you.
 As an Amazon Associate, I earn from qualifying purchases.

-It's incredibly easy to access from London - no need to pay for a pricey "day trip" tour from a company.
+Bath is incredibly easy to access from London.
+There is no need to pay for a pricey "day trip" tour from a company to show you the sights.
 Check out these easy tips and all of the lovely sights that Bath has to offer.

 While Bath is largely cloaked in "Jane Austen" lore lately, the history of the city, and of course the origins of its name, extends far beyond the turn-of-the-19th-century author.